 Mini Doughnut Holes

 For a sweet surprise, add a sugared doughnut to a stir stick and pass the warm drinks out at the end of the night.
 Hey, if the event goes late enough, you could even think of this as breakfast!
-Tip: Feel free to personalize these plain drink sleeves with your initials, wedding date, or a catchy phrase like, "Baby, it's cold outside."
+Tip: feel free to personalize these plain drink sleeves with your initials, wedding date, or a catchy phrase like, "Baby, it's cold outside."

 A Toppings Bar

-Set up a self-serve hot chocolate station with all lots of fun toppings.
+Set up a self-serve hot chocolate station with lots of fun toppings.
 Seriously, your guests will feel like kids at a candy shop if you set up a display of drink additions like peppermint stir sticks, white chocolate chips, mini marshmallows, cinnamon sticks, whipped cream, and caramel sauce.
 We also love the look of these s'mores on a stick!